CyberRacc/ruby-stock-picker/README.md

 ### Conclusion

-The nested loop structure is essential for exhaustively comparing all possible buy and sell day combinations to find the one that maximizes profit, adhering to the constraint that selling must occur after buying.
+The nested loop structure is essential for exhaustively comparing all possible buy and sell day combinations to find the one that maximises profit, adhering to the constraint that selling must occur after buying.

+I struggled a bit with the logic here, but going over it a few times it finally clicked.
+Nested loops can be hard to get my head around it seems.